 How'd she get into this work?

 Early in her career, Brooking worked in the environmental sustainability movement, with the Natural Capital Institute’s Wiser Earth project and as a communications and partnership manager with Global Footprint Network.
-These jobs exposed her to networks of hundreds of different organizations trying to have a positive impact in the world, and she got hooked on the puzzle of collaborative leadership for organizational, network, and movement effectiveness.
-So she set off on an ongoing journey to understand the science and practice of how we collaborate, learn, and grow.
-She studied movements, networks, and organizational psychology in graduate school, and she’s been fortunate to learn from some brilliant senior facilitators, coaches, and process designers at Adaptive Edge, Groupaya, Ag Innovations, and beyond.
+These jobs exposed her to networks of hundreds of different organizations trying to have a positive impact in the world, and she got hooked on the crucial role of collaborative leadership in organizational, network, and movement effectiveness.
+She then dove into the theory and practice of systems change, studying social movements and network theory, organizational psychology, systems theory and developmental coaching.
+She’s also been fortunate to learn from some brilliant senior facilitators, coaches, and process designers at Adaptive Edge, Groupaya, Ag Innovations, and beyond.

 With our expertise in virtual collaboration,